Further Information

 Other ways to access Physiotherapy:

-You can refer yourself directly to the outpatient Physiotherapy Department at the Borders General Hospital - click on the link below to find the form on the NHS Borders website.
+You can refer yourself directly to the outpatient Physiotherapy Department at the Borders General Hospital - click on the link below to get more information and access to the self referral form on the NHS Borders website.
 You will also find links to common musculoskeletal problems with advice and exercises that should help to manage your condition.

 Practice Policies